Must know salary negotiation tips for NZ employers

 1. Be transparent from the get go

-New Zealanders have a reputation for getting to the point, and being honest – we recommend channeling this in your dealings with your preferred candidate.
+In our most recent job hunter survey, 28% of Kiwis said the most frustrating thing when applying for jobs is missing or inaccurate information with the majority of respondents commenting on a lack of information on pay rate or salary*.
+New Zealanders have a reputation for getting to the point, and being honest – we recommend channeling this in your job listings or at the least when dealing with your preferred candidate.
 If you know there is little, or no, room for negotiation on salary job listing, communicate this as early as possible to candidates if they ask.

 Yes, this might put some candidates off.
 But it’s better to have this conversation at the start of the process, rather than waste everyone’s time, by making out there’s wiggle room when there isn’t.